jasonekratz/tootdel/README.md

   Python 3 but I have only tested with 3.7 and 3.9.
 - Mastodon.py package installed via pip.

+## Installation
+I highly recommend not messing with whatever default python install you might have and instead run this via [pipenv](https://pypi.org/project/pipenv/).

+1. Open a command prompt and type `pipenv`.
+If something comes back you should be good to go.
+Otherwise install pipenv.
+    1. At the same command prompt type `pip3 install pipenv`.
+    2. If for some reason that doesn't work use `python3 -m pip install pipenv`
+2. Once pipenv is installed just type `pipenv` again to make sure it runs.
+3. Either clone this repository to a folder or download `tootdel.py` and `Pipfile`
+4. From the directory in step 3 simply run `pipenv install`.
+This will create a new virtual environment to run the script and automatically install the Mastodon.py dependency.
+5. Configure the script as per the section below.

 ## Configuration
 You need to configure the following items: